tschanzvera/boston-city-data-exercise/README.md

 This is a little exercise that I had to do for my MITxPRO course.

-You can look at the graph at:https//tschanzvera.github.io/boston-city-data-exercise/
+You can look at the results at: https://tschanzvera.github.io/boston-city-data-exercise/index1.html